parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 and forms that simply are not possible using conventional instruments.
 Modular analog synthesizers are ideal for such pursuits.

-## Using Control Voltages
+### Using Control Voltages

-### Traditional Musical Techniques
+#### Traditional Musical Techniques

 A _low frequency oscillator (LFO)_ is simply a VCO (voltage controlled oscillator) which is configured to emit a frequency well below that which is perceptible to human hearing.
-Such a LFO is often used for traditional musical techniques involving changes to tempo, like _rubato_ or pitch, like _vibrato_.
+Such a LFO is often used for traditional musical techniques involving changes to pitch, like _vibrato_, or tempo, like _rubato_.

-For example, here is the audio output of a VCO emitting a sine wave at a given base pitch, with another sine wave emitted by a LFO patched into the VCO's CV controlling the latter's frequency:
+For example, here is the audio output of a VCO emitting a sine wave at a given base pitch, with another sine wave emitted by a LFO patched into the VCO's CV controlling the former's frequency:

 **Vibrato** <audio controls><source src="/vibrato.mp3" /></audio>

 The result is that the VCO's output continously increases and decreases in pitch, producing vibrato.

-### Uniquely Electronic Techniques
+#### Uniquely Electronic Techniques

-As with other aspects of electronic musical composition, analog modular syntheisizers allows far greater scope for defining musical techniques than is possible with traditional instruments.
+As with other aspects of electronic musical composition, analog modular synthesizers allows far greater scope for defining musical techniques than is possible with traditional instruments.
 For example, here is a similar example to the preceding one, but with the range of frequencies in the "vibrator" far beyond what a human could achieve with a traditional instrument: